caiks/WBOT02/README.md

 29 has highest growth rate so far, multiplier at 1.83 similar to bucketed models 21 - 24

 29 vs 30 - bucketed vs fixed  - multiplier lower and growth higher.
+Growth is consistently high in remaining models.
 Have some browser screenshots of 30

 25 vs 30 - scanned vs tiled - compare length - more interest in the face and head and less in the roof beams.
 Do a position map to see if the model is richer like random mode models 52 and 53